dmzoneill/jira-creator/README.md

 ### 📋 List Issues

-List all issues or filter by project, component, or user:
+To list issues, use the `list` command.
+You can filter by project, component, and user.

 ```bash
 rh-issue list